 Try to keep to a strong routine when arriving in the mornings and remember to say goodbye, it can be frightening for a child if you just ''disappear''

 If you are delayed, for whatever reason please contact me and let me know when you expect to arrive.
-I will normally be able to accommodate the additional care, although I reserve the right to make an additional charge for late collection.
-I will reassure your child that you are on the way.
+We will normally be able to accommodate the additional care, although we reserve the right to make an additional charge for late collection.
+We will reassure your child that you are on the way.

-If I have not heard from you and you are very late I will try to make contact with you.
-I will also attempt to contact the emergency numbers provided.
-If I am unable to make contact with anyone I will inform social services and follow their advice.
+If we have not heard from you and you are very late we will try to make contact with you.
+We will also attempt to contact the emergency numbers provided.
+If we are unable to make contact with anyone we will inform social services and follow their advice.

 What our customers are saying